 Primary and preventative care services for LGBTQ patients

-For our lesbian, gay, bisexual, transgender and queer/questioning patients—from adolescent to elderly—we currently provide primary and preventative care services at our LGBTQ Inclusive Care locations in Bryn Mawr, Media and Paoli and Riddle Family Medicine, with additional providers at many of our other locations outside of Philadelphia.
+For our lesbian, gay, bisexual, transgender and queer/questioning patients—from children to adolescents to seasoned adults—we currently provide primary and preventative care services at our LGBTQ Inclusive Care locations in Bryn Mawr, Media and Paoli and Riddle Family Medicine, with additional providers at many of our other locations outside of Philadelphia.
 These services include:

 - Regular check-ups, immunizations and screenings to help you maintain good health